 qassisin kuluri: Possibly an early incarnation of the Order, ‘the color warriors [or assassins].’
 The exact provenance of the term is lost to history.

 Rage of the Seas, the: An Ilytian galley.

-raka: A heavy insult, with the implication of both moral and intellectual idiocy.
+raka: An archaic but serious insult, with the implication of both moral and intellectual idiocy.